Late root vegetables still around. Comfort food on murky gray December days. Serves 4.

 1 1/2 – 2 lbs. beef chuck or leg of lamb.
 Cut into stew-sized chunks.

 In a large stock pot, brown the meat in stages on all sides in a little olive oil.
 Season each time with garlic powder, ground black pepper, thyme, dash of cayenne to taste.
-When all sides are brown, add 1/4 cup chicken broth, deglaze and remove meat and broth to a bowl.
-Repeat until all meat is seasoned and browned.
-Leave meat and broth in the bowl.
+Put meat aside in a bowl with drippings after each browning stage.

 Add 1/4 cup chicken broth to the pot to deglaze and pour over the meat in the bowl.

 In the same stock pot, brown chopped veggies, about 1/4 cup each:

 Season with oregano, thyme, garlic powder, basil to taste.

 Pour the meat chunks and broth back into the stock pot and stir with veggies.
 Add 1 cup dry red wine, such as a French Beaujolais.
 Bring to boil.
 Cover and simmer for 1-2 hours.